 In search for agricultural content, one would always be faced with issues around cost of transportation and the likes and that is what led to this exploration.

 While looking around the internet for clues and maybe videos on how to embark on this trip, I found general ideas, speculations or obsolete information on this route.

-Now, traveling by sea is to from Nigeria to Cameroon is the cheapest means.
+Now, traveling by sea from Nigeria to Cameroon is the cheapest means.
 It costs between 9,000 to 13,000 naira depending on the time of the year.

 Festive periods, hikes in fuel price and scarcity of boats could spike up prices.
 When coming from Nigeria you will be asking some questions like, do I need a visa to come to Cameroon?
 Now, you would agree with me that Nigeria is in West Africa, while Cameroon, in Central Africa.